Reveille (dog): Reveille VIII

 Reveille VIII (died June 25, 2018) assumed her duties as the official mascot of Texas A&M University in August 2008, just before the fall semester, following the retirement of her predecessor at the conclusion of the spring semester.
-She was introduced formally at the August 31, 2008 season-opening football game at Kyle Field.
+She was introduced formally at the August 31, 2008, season-opening football game at Kyle Field.

-A May 1, 2008 memo released by Dean L. Bresciani revealed some of the features of the new dog.
+A May 1, 2008, memo released by Dean L. Bresciani revealed some of the features of the new dog.
 She would be a mature female, meaning she would be at least a year and a half old.
 The special committee assigned to look for Reveille VIII looked for a mascot that would be medium to large size, healthy, have an upbeat personality, be at ease around crowds and like people, be able to be calm around loud noises, and be positively motivated, as well as not highly reactive.
 Perhaps most importantly, to prevent the behavioral problems seen in Reveille VII, “professional training protocols and oversight [are to] be established, implemented, and periodically evaluated, [and will include] a transition period to help Reveille successfully acclimate to and carry out her role as the mascot of Texas A&M University.”

 On August 11, 2008, Texas A&M University announced the selection of Reveille VIII, a two-year-old female Rough Collie, formerly named Kelly.
 She was donated by the Rough Collie breeders Julie Hinrichsen and Russell Dyke, owners of Juell Collies in Topeka, Kansas.
 In compensation for the new mascot, Texas A&M Corps of Cadets donated $5000 in private donations to the Collie Club of America and the former owners donated $1000.

 In September 2014, it was announced that Reveille VIII would retire at the end of spring semester and once a successor was found.
 She was then moved to Stevenson Companion Animal Life Care Center on the campus of Texas A&M.

 Reveille VIII died June 25, 2018.

 Reveille IX

-Reveille IX (born November 22, 2013) was officially announced by Texas A&M University on Tuesday, March 10, 2015, and assumed her role on May 9, 2015.
+Reveille IX (November 22, 2013 – September 27, 2025) was officially announced by Texas A&M University on Tuesday, March 10, 2015, and assumed her role on May 9, 2015.
 Reveille IX was donated by Overland Collies, based in Chagrin Falls, Ohio, a Cleveland suburb.
 The establishment's owners, Marcy and Mike Fine, are typically well represented among finalists at the annual Collie Nationals.
 Reveille IX maintained a Twitter following where she tweeted about 'her Aggies.'
 On February 5, 2021, Texas A&M announced that Reveille IX would be retiring in May 2021.
-On April 30, 2021, Reveille IX officially retired and now resides on campus at the Stevenson Companion Animal Life-Care Center.
+On April 30, 2021, Reveille IX officially retired and resided on campus at the Stevenson Companion Animal Life-Care Center.
+Reveille IX died on September 27, 2025, after complications from pneumonia.